The online Comment window has expired

 • Default_avatar

-Deborah Anderson about 2 years ago
+Deborah Anderson over 2 years ago

 As a graduate of Mills College class of 1973, I remember when the tagline for Oakland was “The Armpit of the Nation.”
 I believe Gertrude Stein gets credit for that.
 Gentrification is pleasing to the eye and the silk purse.
 Investigating a rushed takeover/give away takes courage.
 Gentrification doesn’t take any courage.
 Mills is the canary in the mine.
 Women’s Rights, Education infused with truth, Truth in civics.
 You have the courage.
 Do it!
 Investigate!!
 Or be the ones who help the country implode.
 Yes, it’s that dramatic.
 Yes, it’s that real.
 Everyone already knows why this happened.
 Once upon a time Oakland was ground zero for cultural and civic change.
 Reclaim the heritage.
 Be leaders in integrity, and vision and what is good for all, not just for some.
 Thank you.
 Deborah H. Anderson ‘73